-Is it possible the stories of the Bible were composed with the intention that the readers/hearers would view the action of the stories in their “mind’s eye”?
-In the Sep 21/12 post, I suggested this as a possibility, but did not at the time provide a defence of this idea.
-Then, in the Jun 12/13 post, I did offer a defence, in the face of a challenge to this suggestion, but because of limited space, it ended up being only a bare-bones defence.
+by GARY YAMASAKI Is it possible the stories of the Bible were composed with the intention that the readers/hearers would view the action of the stories in their “mind’s eye”?
+In Everything You Never Realized You Wanted to Know, I suggested this as a possibility, but did not at the time provide a defence of this idea.
+Then, in a subsequent post, I did offer a defence, in the face of a challenge to this suggestion, but because of limited space, it ended up being only a bare-bones defence.
 This post will provide a more substantial case in support of this proposition.

 I have often experienced, when hearing or reading a story, the phenomenon of seeing the action of the story unfolding inside my head, as if there were a movie screen set up in there.
 And I have suspected that this might very well be a universal human experience, and if so, something the biblical authors could have been aware of, and could have exploited in their crafting of the narratives of the Bible.
 However, I did not have any hard evidence to support the premise that this phenomenon existed back in biblical times.